Configuring Default Playback Device in Windows 11 – Step-by-Step Guide 2026

 For more audio device guidance, check out our audio guides section for additional walkthroughs.

-Pro Tip: Use a Keyboard Shortcut to Switch Audio Output Faster
+Pro Tip: Use Keyboard Shortcuts to Switch Audio Output Faster

 How to Check Which Device Is Currently Set as Default